sblauth/cashocs/demos/documented/optimal_control/demo_01_basics/config_doc.md

 Determines the Krylov method for the solution of the Newton problem.
 Should be one of

-- 'cg' : A linear conjugate gradient method
+- `cg` : A linear conjugate gradient method

-- 'cr' : A conjugate residual method
+- `cr` : A conjugate residual method

 Note, that all of these Krylov solvers are streamlined for symmetric linear operators, which the Hessian is (should be also positive definite for a minimizer